Table of Contents

 The teen years bring a variety of physical, mental, and emotional changes that can be both exciting and challenging.
 As a teen living with HIV, the transition into adulthood can be even more challenging because you have to live and cope daily with a chronic medical condition.
 Life may seem overwhelming at times.
 However, learning about teen development and how these changes affect your feelings and behavior can help make things a little easier.

 If you would like to find out more about teens’ risk of acquiring HIV, see our fact sheet on What Parents and Providers Need to Know about HIV Risk and Teens.

 A teen's body grows faster than at any time since infancy.
-During a "growth spurt," a boy can grow four inches taller and a girl three inches taller.
-Body weight increases, too, and while this includes both muscle and fat, boys usually add more muscle and girls more fat compared to overall weight gain.
-During puberty, hormonal changes in boys can cause a deeper voice, and hair in the face, under the arms and in the pubic area.
-Girls begin to develop breasts, get fuller hips, and grow underarm and pubic hair.
-Even the brain is growing and maturing.
+During a "growth spurt," a teen assigned male sex at birth (such as a cisgender or cis boy, or transgender girl) can grow four inches taller, and someone assigned female at birth (cis girl, transgender or trans boy, etc.) may grow three inches taller.
+Body weight increases, too, and while this includes both muscle and fat, cis boys usually add more muscle and cis girls more fat compared to overall weight gain.
+During puberty, hormonal changes in cis boys can cause a deeper voice and hair growth in the face, under the arms, in the pubic area, and other places on the body.
+Cis girls begin to develop breasts, get fuller hips, start to have a menstrual period, and grow underarm and pubic hair.
+Even your brain is growing and maturing.